kond254/HW11_sec/README.md

 ## Mater Branch
-This change is made in master branch
+This change is made in master branch (this change is made in master branch)

 ## myBranch
 <<<<<<< HEAD